Post Mammogram Results: All about follow-ups and call-backs

-SIDEBAR DISCUSSION.
-Screening Mammography Programs, are copy-cats of each other, and they all have statisticians.
-Somewhere long ago, a statistician helped write up a sample letter to explain mammogram results to patients, and they put the words ‘positive’ into it.
-The same letter wording then copied from state to state, province to province, country to country.
+Screening Mammography Programs are copy-cats of each other and they all have statisticians.
+Somewhere, long ago, a statistician wrote a sample letter to explain mammogram results to patients.
+The statistician used the word ‘positive’ in the results.
+The same letter wording was then copied from state to state, province to province, country to country.

-The likelihood of ‘diagnostic’ call back mammograms being breast cancer increases over the years of annual breast cancer screening
+The likelihood of ‘diagnostic’ call back mammogram being breast cancer increases over the years of annual breast cancer screening

-It is estimated that over a 10 year period, about one third of the women who were ‘called-back’ for a ‘diagnostic’ (second) mammogram will have benign breast disease, or in other words a ‘false positive’ radiologist-accuracy-statistic.
+Specialists estimate that over a 10 year period, about one third of the women who had a ‘call-back’ for a ‘diagnostic’ (second) mammogram will have benign breast disease.
+So, in other words a ‘false positive’ radiologist-accuracy-statistic.

-About 9% of women who have something abnormal on their first mammogram still do not show up, do not return, for call-back or follow-up mammograms, which is unfortunate.
+About 9% of women who have something abnormal on their first mammogram still do not show up for call-backs or follow-up mammograms.
+This is unfortunate.

-Factors associated with failure to complete a subsequent mammogram include low socio-economic status and low levels of formal education.
+Factors associated with a failure to show up for a subsequent mammogram include low socio-economic status and low levels of formal education.